arunachalam-4758/Taskrabbit-Clone-Script/README.md

 ## 🤝 Contributing

 We welcome contributions to enhance the functionality and performance of our TaskRabbit clone.
-Please follow our [contributing guidelines](CONTRIBUTING.md) to get started.
+Please follow our [contributing guidelines](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors) to get started.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## 📞 Support